aras-p/glsl-optimizer/src/gallium/docs/source/cso/rasterizer.rst

 sprite_coord_enable
 ^^^^^^^^^^^^^^^^^^^
+The effect of this state depends on PIPE_CAP_TGSI_TEXCOORD !

 Controls automatic texture coordinate generation for rendering sprite points.

+If PIPE_CAP_TGSI_TEXCOORD is false:
 When bit k in the sprite_coord_enable bitfield is set, then generic input k to the fragment shader will get an automatically computed texture coordinate.

+If PIPE_CAP_TGSI_TEXCOORD is true:
+The bitfield refers to inputs with TEXCOORD semantic instead of generic inputs.

 The texture coordinate will be of the form (s, t, 0, 1) where s varies from 0 to 1 from left to right while t varies from 0 to 1 according to